icrc/psm-mobile-app/README.md

   avoid breaking the build.
 3. Sync the updated config using the _"Sync now"_ button at the top of the editor window
-4. Update the data definition for the activity `net.openid.appauth.RedirectUriReceiverActivity` in `AndroidManifest.xml` to match the `redirectUri` OAuth2 provider configuration defined above in **(1)**.
+4. Update the data definition for the activity `net.openid.appauth.RedirectUriReceiverActivity` in `AndroidManifest.xml` (debug & release) to match the `redirectUri` OAuth2 provider configuration defined above in **(1)**.
    The same should be done for the respective intent defined within the `<queries>` block. i.e.
 5. Clean and rebuild the project